kamillionlabs/hateoflux-documentation/docs/cookbook.md

   }
 }
 ```
-The json has a few interesting points worth highlighting.
+The JSON has a few interesting points worth highlighting.
 The numbered comments are explained as follows:

 1. **Pagination Metadata**: The `"page"` block contains pagination details provided by `withPageInfo()`.
 It includes fields such as:
    - `size`: Number of items per page (here, 2).